Amazon S3 for Redshift

 Following details are requied on Sortment for S3 connection for Redshift:

 • AWS Region: The geographical region where your AWS services, including S3 and Redshift, are deployed.
 Examples include us-east-1 (N. Virginia) or ap-south-1 (Mumbai).
-In your → Click on your profile (top-right) → See the selected region.
+In your AWS Console → Click on your profile (top-right) → See the selected region.

 • Access Key ID: A unique identifier for an AWS IAM user or service that allows programmatic access to AWS services.
-On → IAM → Users → Select your user → Security Credentials tab → Generate Access Key.
+On AWS Console → IAM → Users → Select your user → Security Credentials tab → Generate Access Key.

 • Secret Access Key: A secret key paired with the Access Key ID, used for signing API requests securely.
 Generated alongside the Access Key ID in IAM (only shown once).
 If lost, you must generate a new pair.